makerdao/auction-demo-keeper/README.md

 ## Core Modules
 ### keeper.js

 The Keeper module is the entry point for the Auction Demo Keeper.
-It is responsible for initializing th clipper, constructing the different exchange contracts e.g. Uniswap, Oasis
+It is responsible for initializing the clipper and constructing the different exchange contracts e.g. Uniswap, Oasis
 ### clipper.js

-The Clipper module is responsible for auctioin inititation.
-It listens for active auctions and gets the details of all active auctions .
+The Clipper module is responsible for auction inititation.
+It listens for active auctions and gets the details of all active auctions.
 Based on the details of active auctions like collaterals remaining and auction state, the clipper executes the auction using the `Transact` Module.

 ### transact.js

-The Transact module hsndles calculation of gas costs and the signing and sending of transactions.
+The Transact module handles calculation of gas costs, signing and sending of transactions.
 It also has a major class called `GemoetricGasPrice` which is used to get a geometric gas price that increases geometrically with respect to time and the fixed coefficient

 ## Installation